top of page

 Georgia Mountain Community Wind

 Georgia Mountain Community Wind (GMCW) is a locally developed 10 megawatt 4-turbine project that provides long-term, clean electricity and environmental benefits to Vermonters.
-It was constructed in 2012 by Jim Harrison of Georgia, VT, owner of Harrison Concrete Const. and Redi-Mix Corp., and David Blittersdorf of Williston, VT, CEO of AllEarth Renewables and founder of NRG Systems.
+It was developed by Jim Harrison of Georgia, VT, owner of Harrison Concrete Const. and Redi-Mix Corp., and the construction financing was provided by renewable energy entrepreneur David Blittersdorf of Charlotte, VT.
 In 2017, GMCW was acquired by Greenbacker Renewable Energy Company, LLC.

-The project is sited upon land owned by the Harrison Family of Georgia, VT and the Green Crow Corp., a forest products company based in Waterbury, VT to harness power from the wind flowing through the Champlain Valley.
-It sells its entire output to the Burlington Electric Department under a long-term power contract to meet the needs of 30% of Burlington Electric Department's residential customers.
+The project is sited on land owned by the Harrison Family of Georgia, VT and the Green Crow Corp., a forest products company based in Waterbury, VT harnessing power from the wind flowing through the Champlain Valley.
+Energy, capacity and renewable energy credits (RECs) are sold to the Burlington Electric Department under a long-term power purchase agreement to meet the needs of 30% of Burlington Electric's residential customers.

-As the team leader and project manager for GMCW, VERA led the project from it's early developmental phases through permitting, construction, and into it's current operations.
-We recently shepherded the project through a successful sale and transition to Greenbacker.
+As the team leader and project manager for GMCW, Martha Staskus led the project from it's early developmental phases through regulatory reviews, construction, and into operations.
+VERA then led the project through a successful sale and transition to Greenbacker.

 Our feasibility analysis for this project evaluated key development aspects and sought to identify and mitigate potential "fatal flaws".
 We also assisted in the acquisition rights to develop neighboring land, directed the interconnection study, managed the power purchase solicitation and agreement, directed wind turbine procurement, developed and secured the turbine supply agreement, and solicited and secured outside financing.